FourFourTwo’s Best 100 Football Players in the World 2015: 20-11

 Over to you, Juan Roman Riquelme.
 “Cristiano Ronaldo and Lionel Messi score a lot of goals,” the former Barcelona playmaker recently said, “but Andres Iniesta is still the best.”

 “Iniesta teaches you how to play with the ball.
 He does everything you could want to see from the stands.
-He’s the only player that teaches you in every game, no matter whether he plays with Barcelona or Spain.”
+He’s the only player that teaches you in every game, no matter whether he plays with Barcelona or Spain.
+When he doesn’t play the team isn’t the same.”

 One of the finest technicians of his generation, Riquelme is some superfan to have.
-Now Barça captain, Iniesta represents the link between La Masia’s heyday and the new generation of bought-in stars.
+Now Barça captain, Iniesta represents the link between La Masia’s heyday and the new generation of bought-in stars like Luis Suarez and Neymar.

-He moves down only because a lack of La Liga assists (after all, he won the Treble last term) and a slow start to last season because 2015/16 has seen El Caballero Pálido – the Pale Knight – at his best. – AM
+He moves down only because a lack of Liga assists (after all, he won the treble last term) and a slow start to last season because 2015-16 has seen El Caballero Pálido – the Pale Knight – at his best. – AM

 14. Paul Pogba